AlexanderLichtenegger/cf_repo_1/readme.md

     //controller contains the description of the functionality of the application class AvatarixController extends Initializable {
     //attributes are being initialized (everything with an ID)
-    @FXML var userinfo: AnchorPane= _	//this anchorpane is the whole pane with the user infos
+    @FXML var userinfo: AnchorPane= _	//this anchorpane is the whole pane with the user information
     @FXML var asterix: AnchorPane=_	//this anchorpane is the whole ground pane with all listed users
     @FXML var backbutton: Button = _
     @FXML var user0f: ImageView = _